smrdgn/INFOTC-1600-Final-Project/README.md

-# Title: How to run Windows on your Mac using Bootcamp
+# Title: How to run Windows on your Mac device using Boot Camp Assistant

 ## Author: Seth Rands